mvolkmann/MyUnixEnv/notes/11tyNotes.md

 or programming languages that are not widely known.

 11ty only requires knowledge of basic JavaScript.
-It supports a wide variety of template languages listed earlier.
+It supports a wide variety of templating languages listed earlier and use of these can be mixed within the same site.
-All these are easy to learn,
+All the supported templating languages are easy to learn, much easier than learning a new web framework or programming language.
-easier than learning a new web framework or programming language.
+This increases the pool of potential contributors to a site.

 ## Resources